tanimislam/covid19_stats/docs/_static/README_template.rst

 Hello world!
 This is my COVID-19 tracker.
 This is not nearly as sophisticated as what's in `ncov2019.live`_, and described in `this New Yorker article`_.

+The best example of this repository's functionality lives at this page, `COVID-19 Running Update <https://tanimislam.gitlab.io/blog/covid19-running-update.html>`_.

+The comprehensive documentation lives in HTML created with Sphinx_, and now in the `COVID-19 Stats GitHub Page`_ for this project.
+To generate the documentation,

+* Go to the ``docsrc`` subdirectory.
+* In that directory, run ``make html``.
+* Load ``docsrc/build/html/index.html`` into a browser to see the documentation.

 I have made major changes in the functionality and implementation from the original commits, since commit `#78917`_ for instance.

 * The API code has been refactored into the |engine_main| module, and is divided into three main submodules: |engine_core| provides the higher level API calls for processing the COVID-19 data; |engine_gis| provides the lower-level APIs to write out, read in, and process the raw GIS data provided mainly by the US Census Bureau; and |engine_viz| and |engine_viz2| do the visualization parts.